serai-dex/serai/spec/integrations/Ethereum.md

 ### Addresses

-Ethereum addresses are 20-byte hashes.
+Ethereum addresses are 20-byte hashes, identical to Ethereum proper.

 ### In Instructions

-Ethereum In Instructions are present via being appended to the calldata transferring funds to Serai. `origin` is automatically set to the party from which funds are being transferred.
-For an ERC20, this is `from`.
-For ETH, this is the caller.
+In Instructions may be created in one of two ways.

+1) Have an EOA call `transfer` or `transferFrom` on an ERC20, appending the encoded InInstruction directly after the calldata. `origin` defaults to the party transferred from.
+2) Call `inInstruction` on the Router. `origin` defaults to `msg.sender`.

 ### Out Instructions